nipsysdev/Ethos/README.md

 Building production-ready crawlers for "listing" type sources with strict error handling.

-**Key Features:**

-- YAML-driven crawler configuration
-- Support for listing sources (paginated item lists)
-- Current schema expects detail page configuration
-- Runtime parameters separate from config
-- Comprehensive error handling

-**Target Sources:**

-- EFF Updates (reference implementation)
-- AccessNow
-- TorrentFreak
-- Big Brother Watch
-- Citizenlab
-- Declassified UK
-- Freedom Press

-### Phase 2: Simulated Storage (Next)
+### Phase 2: Simulated Storage

-Implementing the storage layer with deduplication using SQLite and JSON files.
+Implementing the storage layer with deduplication using SQLite and JSON files, respectively simulating storing data into Smart Contract and Codex.

-**Planned Features:**

-- SQLite database for metadata and deduplication
-- JSON files for content storage
-- Content-addressed deduplication
-- Fast query interfaces for research

-### Phase 3: CLI Interface (Future)
+### Phase 3: CLI Interface

 Creating a comprehensive command-line interface for the system.

-**Planned Features:**

-- User-friendly commands for crawling and querying
-- Interactive configuration management
-- Batch processing capabilities
-- Export and reporting tools

-### Phase 4: Analysis (Future)
+### Phase 4: Analysis

 On-demand analysis system with pluggable strategies.

-**Planned Features:**

-- Keyword extraction and classification
-- Sentiment analysis and urgency detection
-- Data APIs for consuming projects
-- Historical trend analysis

 ## Components

 ### [@ethos/lib](./packages/lib/)

 The core TypeScript library containing all the logic for crawling, storage access, and analysis.
-Features:

-- Config-driven source management
-- Pluggable crawler implementations
-- Hybrid storage with deduplication
-- On-demand analysis strategies

-This library is used by network nodes to perform all operations.
+This library is intended to be used by network nodes to perform all operations.

 See the [library README](./packages/lib/README.md) for detailed documentation.